Super Smash Flash: Playable characters

 The original Super Smash Flash features 30 characters.
 These characters represent a wide variety of media, spanning not only video games but also manga, animated film, and fan-made creations.
 Like in the Super Smash Bros. series, a number of these characters must be "unlocked" through various means.

-Super Smash Flash 2 Beta currently features 47 playable characters.
+Super Smash Flash 2 Beta currently features 48 playable characters.
 As the game is still in development, this number is still subject to change.
 Fan-made newcomers from the previous game will not reappear due to the developers wanting to give a more professional tone to the game.

 Development

 Development of the original Super Smash Flash began around mid-2006, as Cleod9's first Flash game project on his then TI-89-centric website, McLeodGaming, after understanding Flash coding well enough to make a full-fledged game.
 Although known for being a difficult game, its gameplay was hardly like that of the original Super Smash Bros. games.
-Originally, the game was a combat-oriented platform game starring Sonic the Hedgehog fan-characters called "Blade" and "Blue" (whom would remain playable characters even in the final product), and the focus was to get through a large level with suspended platforms taking out flying robotic bees called Buzzers (enemies from the Sega Genesis game, Sonic the Hedgehog 2).
+Originally, the game was a combat-oriented platform game starring Sonic the Hedgehog fan-characters called "Blade" and "Blue" (who would remain playable characters even in the final product), and the focus was to get through a large level with suspended platforms taking out flying robotic bees called Buzzers (enemies from the Sega Genesis game, Sonic the Hedgehog 2).
 The game was eventually reworked into a Super Smash Bros. fan game—then early called a "flash Smash engine" by Cleod9—where small updates began incorporating new content, be new playable characters, stages or items It was based on Super Smash Bros.
 Melee as that was the current title in the official series at the time.
 As Cleod9's first big flash project, the game was considered "a great success for its time".
 The game was completed within roughly half a year's time without any outside coding assistance, and was released August 21, 2006 on Newgrounds, a website known for its user-made Flash content.
+In this game, Kira Buckland, who just started a voice acting carrier, was the announcer and voiced Naruto.
 It is currently the 15th most played game ever on Newgrounds.